modassir-git-123/Netflix-Clone/README.md

 # Netflix-Clone
-This is the Netflix clone Home page
+This is the Netflix clone Home page.